svewap/nnhelpers/Documentation/Helpers/Classes/flexform.rst

 \\nn\\t3::Flexform()->insertOptions(``$config, $a = NULL``);
 """""""""""""""""""""""""""""""""""""""""""""""

-Fügt Optionen aus TypoScript zur Auswahl in ein FlexForm oder TCA ein.
+Inserts options from TypoScript into a FlexForm or TCA for selection.

 .. code-block:: php